Mesosiderite, group 0B

 Diagram courtesy of the Meteoritical Bulletin: Oxygen Isotope Plots Direct Link

 Ample petrographic evidence exists to support the hypothesis for a two-stage irradiation history for mesosiderites (Hidaka and Yoneda, 2011).
 In the first stage, occurring >4.4 b.y. ago, the silicate component of a large (~200400 km diameter) parent body was irradiated near the surface, prior to mesosiderite formation.
-Subsequent to differentiation of this planetesimal, a low velocity collision between a large (~50150 km diameter) iron projectile occurred ~4.4 b.y. ago, melting and mixing the cool silicate layer of the planetesimal with the molten FeNi-metal of the projectile forming complex breccias.
+Subsequent to differentiation of this planetesimal, a low velocity collision occurred with a large (~50150 km diameter) iron projectile ~4.4 b.y. ago, melting and mixing the cool silicate layer of the planetesimal with the molten FeNi-metal of the projectile forming complex breccias.
 The partial or total collisional disruption and gravitational reassembly of the target body is considered a strong likelihood by some investigators (Haack et al., 1996), while others favor a scenario in which a severe impact caused molten metal from the differentiated, molten core of the planetesimal itself to be mixed with the cooler silicates from the mantle (Scott et al., 2001).

 After a brief period of rapid cooling resulting from the mixing of cold and hot material, NWA 1878 experienced very slow cooling at ~0.01 °C/year consistent with deep burial of the mesosiderite precursor material under an extensive debris blanket and/or within lava flows (Sugiura and Kimura, 2015).
 Other mesosiderites including NWA 1242, Crab Orchard, ALH 77219, and A-882023 also cooled much more slowly from peak temperatures down to intermediate temperatures, while others including Estherville, Vaca Muerta, NWA 2924, and Dong Ujimqin Qi experienced rapid cooling over the same temperature range indicative of a residence nearer the surface.